rust-lang/rfcs/text/0000-infallible-promotion.md

 If there are some standard library `const fn` that cannot fail to evaluate, and that form the bulk of the function calls being implicitly promoted, we could add the `#[rustc_promotable]` attribute to them to enable implicit promotion.
 This will not help, however, if there is plenty of code relying on implicit promotion of user-defined `const fn`.

+Conversely, if this plan all works out, one alternative proposal that goes even further is to restrict implicit promotion to expressions that would be permitted in a pattern.
+This would avoid adding a new class of expression in between "patterns" and "const-evaluable".
+On the other hand, it is much more restrictive (basically allowing only literals and constructors), and does not actually help simplify the compiler.

 # Prior art
 [prior-art]: #prior-art